 tasks: - name: Handle the error block: - debug: msg: 'I execute normally' - name: i force a failure command: /bin/false - debug: msg: 'I never execute, due to the above task failing, :-(' rescue: - debug: msg: 'I caught an error, can do stuff here to fix it, :-)'

-always section, that will run no matter what the task status is.
+always section run no matter what the task status of the previous block is.

 - name: Always do X block: - debug: msg: 'I execute normally' - name: i force a failure command: /bin/false - debug: msg: 'I never execute :-(' always: - debug: msg: "This always executes, :-)"

 - name: Attempt and graceful roll back demo block: - debug: msg: 'I execute normally' - name: i force a failure command: /bin/false - debug: msg: 'I never execute, due to the above task failing, :-(' rescue: - debug: msg: 'I caught an error' - name: i force a failure in middle of recovery! >:-) command: /bin/false - debug: msg: 'I also never execute :-(' always: - debug: msg: "This always executes"

 block execute normally.
 If any tasks in the block return

 rescue section executes tasks to recover from the error.
 The